-MRP Overpayments - DLUHC MRP Guidance allows any charges made over the statutory MRP (Voluntary Revenue Provision/overpayments) to be reclaimed in later years if deemed necessary or prudent.
-The Council's cumulative overpayment (VRP) at 1 April 2023 was £3.477m, It is not proposed that any overpayments will be made in 2024/25.
+MRP Overpayments - MHCLG MRP Guidance allows any charges made over the statutory MRP (Voluntary Revenue Provision/overpayments) to be reclaimed in later years if deemed necessary or prudent.
+The Council's cumulative overpayment (VRP) at 1 April 2024 was £3.477m, It is not proposed that any overpayments be made in 2025/26.

 CFR write down - following the sale of assets in 2023/24, the Council obtained significant capital receipts and plans to use £5.5m of this to write down the CFR, which will reduce the MRP charge for 2024/25 and future years.
-This is factored into the Council's Medium Term Financial Plan 2024/25 - 2026/27.
+This is factored into the Council's Medium Term Financial Plan.

-Should the Authority find it necessary to agree with DHLUC a capitalisation directive, which allows exceptional use of borrowing for financing unfunded revenue pressures, any borrowing taken under such an arrangement would be sufficient to cover repayment over 20 years.
+Should the Authority find it necessary to agree with MHCLG a capitalisation directive, which allows exceptional use of borrowing for financing unfunded revenue pressures, any borrowing taken under such an arrangement would be sufficient to cover repayment over 20 years.